dbt-labs/docs.getdbt.com/website/docs/docs/cloud/cloud-cli-installation.md

 1. Download the latest Windows release for your platform from [GitHub](https://github.com/dbt-labs/dbt-cli/releases).

-2. Extract the `dbt.exe` executeable into the same folder as your dbt project.
+2. Extract the `dbt.exe` executable into the same folder as your dbt project.

 :::info